ptal/expected/README.md

 ========

 Expected has been proposed to the C++ standard committee.
-The current document is N4109.
-Previous versions are: N4015.
+The current document is N4109 (http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4109.pdf).

 A library for expected objects for C++17.
 This is the reference implementation of proposal N4109 (see see https://github.com/ptal/std-expected-proposal).